21 Magical Things to do for Christmas in Las Vegas

 Christmas in Las Vegas: Are you looking for Christmas activities in Las Vegas?
 There are so many things to do in Las Vegas in December you are sure to get in the holiday spirit dreaming about a Las Vegas Christmas.

 There are numerous Christmas events in Las Vegas on this list.
-I wanted to include all of the Las Vegas places to visit at Christmas.
+I wanted to include all of the Las Vegas places to visit at Christmas so you can plan your trip.

 Thank you for supporting this website written by an American.
 This post may contain affiliate links.
 This means I earn a small commission on these links at no extra cost to you.